ucan-wg/delegation/README.md

 Caveats define a set of constraints on what can be re-delegated or invoked.
 Caveat semantics MUST be established by the Subject.
 They are openly extensible, but vocabularies may be reused across many Subjects.

 Caveats MAY be open ended.
-Caveats MUST be understood by the executor of the eventual [invocation][UCAN Invocation].
+Caveats MUST be Understood by the [Executor] of the eventual [Invocation][UCAN Invocation].
 Caveats MUST be formatted as maps.

 On validation, the caveat array MUST be treated as a logically disjunct (`OR`).
 In other words: passing validation against _any_ caveat in the array MUST pass the check.
 For example, consider the following capabilities: